Search Intent

 » Device Action

-Actions that must be carried out from the same device since they are generated.
+Actions must be carried out from the same device since they are generated.

-Within this type of search intent are all actions in which the user asks their phone or device to do something, such as open an application to listen to music or make a phone call.
+Within this type of search, intent are all actions in which the user asks their phone or device to do something, such as opening an application to listen to music or making a phone call.

 3. Find (find)